 For a day filled with food, fresh air, and family fun, few places can offer more than Chattanooga’s beautiful and diverse Riverwalk.
-Spanning 16.1 miles along the southern banks of the Tennessee River, the paved path lets you immerse yourself in nature, culture, and cuisine all in one family-friendly adventure.
+Spanning 16.1 miles along the southern banks of the Tennessee River, with additional legs stretching into Chattanooga and beyond, the paved path lets you immerse yourself in nature, culture, and cuisine all in one family-friendly adventure.
 With a variety of restaurants and activities dotted along its length, you can spend a fabulous day exploring the Riverwalk no matter the season of your visit.

 How to access the Riverwalk

 There are dozens of places to connect to the Riverwalk throughout Chattanooga.
 We’ve mapped official trailheads, as well as other access points on this map.
 We’ve also included a layer to show Bike Chattanooga stations convenient to the Riverwalk so that you can easily explore by bicycle!

 Occasionally, the Riverwalk breaks briefly and finding the best way to reconnect can be tricky.
 Here’s a short guide to help you navigate the paths near the Hunter Museum in the Bluff View Art District.